PAWS

 The average Dog Toenail in need of trimming.
 The quick is represented as the grey shaded area in the drawing and is the pink area in the actual nail picture.

 This nail is excessively long, to the point that the nail tip touches the ground as the dog walks pushing the toes up and altering the way that the pads touch the ground.
-This can lead to a number of long term problems including permanent twisting of the toes, and hip, elbow and shoulder problems.
+This can lead to a number of long term problems including permanent twisting of the toes, as well as hip, elbow and shoulder problems.
 The important thing to note about the pictures to the right is that the quick will grow out with the nail.
 When toenails reach this state you will need to be careful to avoid hitting the quick and causing the nail to bleed.
 To remedy this problem you will need to cut the nails carefully 2mm away from the quick every few days, as the dog walks and wears on the newly shortened nail the Quick will recede, and you cut again.
 This process is repeated until the nails are at a manageable length.
 Note the red area outlines the path of the quick in the photograph

 A properly trimmed and maintained dog toenail.
 Notice that the quick has receded to a point that the nail can be cut to a healthy and manageable length.
 The nail pictured here is roughly 1/2 inch long and attached to a 65lb Golden Retriever Mix.
 This goes to show that with proper maintenance trimming even the nails of large dogs can be kept relatively short.